Maybegus/placeholdername/README.md

-what are you still reading this for everythings over there
+what are you still reading this everything is over there